How Arsi Analyzes the News

 - AI does not decide which sources to monitor or how to label them on the spectrum.

-- AI does not determine which stories appear in the briefing — that is an editorial decision.
+- AI does not determine which stories appear in the briefing.
+That is an editorial decision.

 - AI has no access to subscriber data or any personal information.